mrdoob/three.js/threejs/lessons/threejs-responsive.md

 on the page.
 That's what we set with CSS.
 The other size is the number of pixels in the canvas itself.
 This is no different than an image.
-For example we might have a 128x64 pixel image and using css we might display as 400x200 pixels.
+For example we might have a 128x64 pixel image and using CSS we might display as 400x200 pixels.

 ```html
 <img src="some128x64image.jpg" style="width:400px; height:200px">